shmulib/CGLSP/docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md

 Usually though, the problem is formulated using complete graphs that ensure a Hamiltonian cycle exists.
 In an incomplete graph, there is no guarantee that a Hamiltonian cycle exists.
 The incomplete graph variant is therefore much harder to solve as not only does one have to minimize the cost of the Hamiltonian cycle, but one has to even determine if there are any Hamiltonian cycles in the graph.

-In the next section, we explain the branch and bound algorithm variant the solver implented in this repo uses to find a minimum weight Hamiltonian cycle on the augmented graph with the dummy node (coil), which upon termination finds a minimum weight Hamiltonian path on the original graph, and consequently, the optimal sequence for galvanising the coils with the minimum aggregate wastage.
+In the next section, we explain the branch and bound algorithm variant, the solver implented in this repo, uses to find a minimum weight Hamiltonian cycle on the augmented graph with the dummy node (coil).
+Upon termination the solver uses this Hamiltonian cycle to extract a minimum weight Hamiltonian path on the original graph, and consequently, finds the optimal sequence for galvanising the coils with the minimum aggregate wastage.

 # Branch and Bound Solution